AscendNTNU/downward_target_tracker/README.md

 ------------|-----
 DEVICE_NAME         | i.e. /dev/video1
 USE_CAMERA_NODE     | Set to 1 if camera input is from an external camera node, 0 otherwise.
+USE_SSE             | Set to 1 if you want to use a SIMD optimized version of the grid detector.
+Should be set to 0 if the grid detector is used on a computer without Intel SSE support.
 IMU_POSE_TOPIC      | Topic for best current estimate of drone pose (geometry_msgs::PoseStamped) TRACKS_TOPIC        | Topic on which list of targets will be published (tracks.msg) IMAGE_TOPIC         | Topic on which compressed camera feed will be published (image.msg)